renatolmorais/desduplicador/README.md

 # desduplicador
-# a python program to find and manage duplicated files
+A python program to find and manage duplicated files